 Similarly rated alternative asset manager peers include U.K.-based Intermediate Capital Group (ICG), and U.S.-based Blue Owl, Oaktree, Ares, Apollo Global, and The Carlyle Group.
-ICG is a FTSE 100 listed alternative asset manager with third-party AUM of \$68.5 billion, a locked-in fees structure, a more established leading position in mezzanine and leveraged credit, and higher balance-sheet financial leverage compared with Tikehau--although ICG announced a deleveraging plan this year.
+ICG is a FTSE 100 listed alternative asset manager with third-party AUM of \$68.5 billion, a locked-in fees structure, a more established leading position in mezzanine and leveraged credit, and higher balance-sheet financial leverage compared with Tikehau--although ICG announced a deleveraging plan.
 Moreover, we view Tikehau's size, scale, and track record and breadth of funds unfavorably compared with U.S. peers.
 We consider Apollo Global, The Carlyle Group, and Ares as more established as they tend to have much larger, broader, and more seasoned platforms.

-Business Risk: Fair
+Business Risk

 Our assessment of Tikehau's business risk profile reflects our view of the company's overall market position, which is improving on the back of higher AUM, but which remains weaker than that of larger and more established U.S.-based peers.
 Our assessment also reflects Tikehau's diversified business lines, its niche market position, its ability to integrate new acquisitions, and its performance track record.
-Tikehau's adjusted EBITDA margin has increased gradually and is above peers' average (>50%).
+Tikehau's adjusted EBITDA margin has increased gradually, also thanks to the reorganization that took place in mid-2021 and is above peers' average (>50%).
 In line with Tikehau's rated peers, we use our adjusted EBITDA calculation, factoring in 50% of the five-year average net realized performance fees and realized investment income.

-Fiscal ye ar ended Dec.
-31

-(Mil. €) 2019 2020 2021

-Management fee income 166.3 198.6 243.8

-Interest income and dividend income 89.2 97.1 104.8

-Five-year average carried interest, p 50% haircut) performance fees and investment income (with 38.2 39.0 51.1

-© S&P Global Ratings.
-All rights reserved.
-No reprint or dissemination without S&P Global Ratings' permission.
-See Terms of Use/Disclaimer on the last page.

-Fiscal year ended Dec.
-31 (Mil. €) 2019 2020 2021 S&P Global Ratings' adjusted revenues (B) 293.7 334.7 399.7 Fee-related earnings 37.9 43.9 141.8 Interest Expenses 21.4 28.4 27.0 OLA rent 6.0 6.0 6.0 Five-year net realized average carried interest, performance fees and investment income (with 50% haircut) 40.8 37.5 43.1 S&P Global Ratings' adjusted EBITDA (A) 106.2 115.7 217.9 S&P Global Ratings' adjusted EBITDA margin (%) (A/B) 0.4 0.3 0.5 D&ADepreciation and amortization.
-OLAOperating lease-adjusted.
+Tikehau Capital SCAAdjusted EBITDA and margin calculation (Mil. €) 31-Dec-20 31-Dec-21 31-Dec-22 Management fee income 198.6 263.8 293.5 Interest income and dividend income 97.1 104.8 182.0 Five-year average carried interest, performance fees and investment income (with 50% haircut) 39.0 54.4 35.5 S&P Global Ratings' adjusted revenues (B) 334.7 423.0 511.0 Fee-related earnings 43.9 171.7 269.5 Interest Expenses 28.4 33.8 36.1 OLA rent 6.2 6.0 6.0 Five-year net realized average carried interest, performance fees and investment income (with 50% haircut) 37.2 36.3 (10.9) S&P Global Ratings' adjusted EBITDA (A) 115.7 247.8 300.6

+Tikehau Capital SCAAdjusted EBITDA and margin calculation (cont.)
+(Mil. €) 31-Dec-20 31-Dec-21 31-Dec-22 S&P Global Ratings' adjusted EBITDA margin (%) (A/B) 34.57 58.58 58.82

+D&A--Depreciation and amortization.
+OLA--Operating lease-adjusted.

 We view the management team as stable with a sound track record of business plan execution.
-Tikehau has over-delivered on its previous strategic plan and has reach its targets ahead of schedule.
-With 56.7% of the company is owned by management, including 50 partners and employees, we believe this leads to a strong alignment of interests with investors.
+Tikehau over-delivered on its previous strategic plan and reached targets ahead of schedule.
+With 56.7% of the company owned by management, including more than 100 partners and employees, we believe this leads to a strong alignment of interests with investors.
 The business has progressively evolved from a very narrowly focused player to a public, diversified, and fast-growing alternative asset manager with an expanding geographic footprint.
-Tikehau has continued its dynamic fundraising despite the pandemic with a record \in 6.3 billion raised over 2021 and \in 4.3 billion of net new money over the first nine months of 2022.
-We expect this momentum to continue over the next few years with a double digit FPAUM growth rate over our forecast period, but still lower than Tikehau's goal of doubling its AUM by the end of 2026 versus 2021.
+Tikehau has continued its dynamic fundraising despite the challenging macroeconomic environment with a record €6.4 billion raised over 2022 and €7.0 billion of net new money in private markets strategies as at year-end 2022.
+We expect this momentum to continue over the next few years, with a double digit FPAUM growth rate over our forecast period, but still lower than Tikehau's goal of doubling its AUM by the end of 2026 versus 2021.